liamjbennett/blog/content/posts/2025-01-12-goals-values-and-purpose.md

 audio_bytes: ""
 ---

-I have been fortunate enough over the past few years to to have some excellent coaching, some helpful mentors and one or two pretty good therapists.
+I have been fortunate enough over the past few years to have some excellent coaching, some helpful mentors and one or two pretty good therapists.
 As a result I have been able to get to know myself quite well and as part of one of my goals of 2025 I want to do a little bit more sharing of my thoughts, my ideas and therefore more of myself in public.

 So let's start at the beginning: